Defence Industries Limited Pickering Works: Housing

 Initially, the carpenters and construction workers – all of them men – lived in a tent city.
 Later, the government built men's residences, which came to be known as the "Men's Camp".
 The Camp was located at what is now the south-west corner of Harwood Avenue South and Station Street, the site of Ajax Plaza.
 It had 15 dormitories (each with a capacity of 65 residents), a commissary, a cafeteria, and a barbershop.
 It was surrounded with barbed wire, and had Stan Mann as the supervisor.

 The government built the women's residences south of Highway 401, in the area between what is now Exeter Road in west and Admiral Road in east.
 The women's compound had 21 residences (each with a capacity of 100 residents), a cafeteria, a beauty shop, and laundry facilities.
 The residences were built in two rows, with a gravel road separating them.
 The compound was surrounded by an 8-foot fence with three lines of barbed wire.
 Each residence had a middle-aged woman as its supervisor, called the "housemother".
-The site of the women's compound was later used for building the Parkwood Public School (which no longer exists) and St. Andrews Community Centre (located at Kings Cres and Exter Rd).
+The site of the women's compound was later used for building the Parkside Public School (which no longer exists) and St. Andrews Community Centre (located at Kings Cres and Exter Rd).

 By the summer of 1941, around 3000 workers lived at the DIL residences, but the residences could not accommodate all the workers.
 Several workers rented houses or rooms from the nearby home owners, who saw this as an opportunity to earn money and to contribute to the war effort.

 DIL built a hotel, five detached houses, and three small apartment blocks outside the main compound.
 The two-storey hotel, named Arbor Lodge, had the capacity to house 250 guests.
 It accommodated management personnel, inspectors, and some workers who were willing to pay for a higher class of accommodation.
 The detached houses were for top management officials, while the apartments housed line supervisors and superintendents.
 These buildings were located on Roosevelt Avenue and Churchill Road.